Skip to Content

 Eliza Copes

-The ambient lighting ushers a sparse crowd into the Panthers Den, inviting them to find a seat as the first coffee house of the season gets underway.
+The ambient lighting ushers a sparse crowd into the Panther’s Den, inviting them to find a seat as the first Coffee House of the season gets underway.

 Lynch makes introductions to the small crowd and starts off with some-lighted heart poetry.